-Making the Napa Valley a welcoming and supportive place for LGBTQ community members and visitors, by advocating for community and organization level change.
+Rainbow Action Network is a group of LGBTQ people and allies that aims to make the Napa Valley a welcoming and supportive place for LGBTQ families, community members and visitors, by advocating for community and organization level change.
+RAN provides diverse families opportunities for social connection, as well as opportunities to engage in family-focused social justice activism.

 About Rainbow Action Network (RAN)